rtsaad/CarND-Path-Planning-Project/README.md

 #### 4.3.2 Path: Spline

 Spline is a piecewise "polynomial" parametric curve.
 They are popular for their simplicity of use and accuracy.
 Our path planner uses the Spline mathematical function for curve fitting the generated map coordinates.
-The spline helps to define a smooth path for the car.
+The spline helps to define a smooth path for the car (see file 'main.cpp' lines 260-372). .

 The path generation is an elaborate set of tasks.
 First, our planner has to generate equally spaced map coordinates.
 We use the helper function "getXY" to generate points from Freenet to Cartesian coordinates.